Mangalagiri Municipality

 Mangalagiri Tadepalli Municipal Corporation is the local self government in Mangalagiri, Tadepalle towns of the Indian state of Andhra Pradesh.
 It is classified as a Municipal Corporation.

 Administration

-The municipality was establishment in the year 1969 and has an extent of 17.53 km2.
+The municipality was established in the year 1969 and has an extent of 17.53 km2.
 Mangalagiri municipality and its outgrowths of Navuluru and Atmakur are a part of Vijayawada urban agglomeration.
 In March 2021 Mangalagiri Municipality and Tadepalli Municipality are merged and formed Mangalagiri Tadepalli Municipal Corporation.